SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 Request body:
 - Asset

+Response body:
+- Asset

 Response codes:
 - 200 OK: asset found and successfully changed
 - 404 Bad Request: asset not changed because invalid data or change of unchangeable fields was requested
 - 401 / 403: unauthenticated or unauthorized to make changes to asset
 - 404 Not Found: asset not found

+### (PUT /assets/{id}/move?{query})
+Note: This operation is not necessary and should not be used because asset hierarchies are formed through a special relationship type.
+Furthermore, IDs are only restricted through reserved namespaces and otherwise free to use.

+Move the asset in the hierarchy and thereby also change the ID and propagate the ID changes.

+Route parameters:
+- id: Asset ID

+Query parameters:
+- to: string, optional
+    - Asset ID
+    - if not given then the root hierarchy is assumed

+Response body:
+- Asset

+Response codes:
+- 200 OK: asset successfully moved
+- 400 Bad Request: invalid target
+- 404 Not Found: asset or target asset not found
+- 409 Conflict: at the target there is already a child asset with the same resulting ID

 ### DELETE /assets/{id}?{query}
 Delete an asset and optionally its hierarchy.